Nels0/mars/docs/development/frameworks/attributes.md

 ```

 ## Window Size
-You can change the size of the overall window by simply providing another parameter to `openAttributes` such as `[QUOTE(ADDON), "YourAttributeName", [75, 50]] call mars_attributes_fnc_openAttributes`.
+You can change the size of the overall window by simply providing another parameter to `openAttributes` such as `["MyAddonName", "YourAttributeName", [75, 50]] call mars_attributes_fnc_openAttributes`.
 The first element in the array is the width, the second is the height.

 ## Label and field ratios
-You can change the ratio of the labels and fields by providing another parameter to `openAttributes` such as `[QUOTE(ADDON), "YourAttributeName", nil, [0.33, 0.66]] call mars_attributes_fnc_openAttributes`.
+You can change the ratio of the labels and fields by providing another parameter to `openAttributes` such as `["MyAddonName", "YourAttributeName", nil, [0.33, 0.66]] call mars_attributes_fnc_openAttributes`.
 The first element in the array is the scale of the label, the second element is the scale of the field.

 ## Storing attributes in the mission config
 You can also create attribute configs straight into the mission by placing the config in the `description.ext`.
 The attributes framework will first search for the given config in the main `configFile` and lastly check `missionConfigFile`.